andrewek/better-forms-with-liveview/readme.markdown

 You can run `mix credo` to get lint output.
 It's pretty nice.

+You can also get Sobelow output with `mix sobelow`.

 ## Installation and Running

 To start your Phoenix server: